| || |

 PCAB Pharmacy Compounding Accreditation:

-ACHC administers Pharmacy Compounding Accreditation Board (PCAB) accreditation for non-sterile and sterile pharmacy compounding.
+Pharmacy Compounding Accreditation Board (PCAB) based on (USP) United States Pharmacopeial Convention standards, offers the most comprehensive compliance solution in the industry.
 PCAB accreditation assesses the compounding process based on a specific set of standards that concentrate on the quality and consistency of medications produced.
 PCAB accredits pharmacies that dispense medications pursuant to a prescription order for an individually-identified patient for the following pharmacy services:

 Non-Sterile Pharmacy Compounding (CFNS)